Goon254/Event-Hive/README.md

 ScanGo is a mobile application for event management and social networking, built with React Native and Firebase.

+## Documentation

+This repository contains comprehensive documentation for the ScanGo project:

+- [Technical Documentation](./ScanGo_Technical_Documentation.md) - Detailed technical overview of the project architecture, implementation details, and technical considerations
+- [Project Report](./ScanGo_Project_Report.md) - Concise summary of the project focusing on business value, features, and future roadmap
+- [User Guide](./ScanGo_User_Guide.md) - User-focused guide explaining how to use the application

 ## Features

 - User authentication and profile management